 Eating fresh raw vegetables, while healthy, puts a lot of roughage into your digestive tract.
 By cooking them, though, you lose some of their nutrients.
 Juicing maintains the nutrients and lets you consume more.
 In addition, juicing advocates claim the practice:

 Fresh fruits and vegetables contain lots of healthy fiber, which is one of the benefits of eating them.
 Juicing removes most if not all of the fiber, and your body needs fiber to stay regular.
-While lots of fiber does stress your digestive system, our bodies have evolved over the millennia to be able to handle it.
-Not enough fiber causes a host of other problems, including constipation, unexplained weight gain and an increased risk of colon cancer.
+While lots of fiber does stress your digestive system, our bodies have evolved over the millennia to handle it.

-When you remove the fiber from your fruit and vegetables, you’re left with the vitamins and nutrients, as well as large amounts of natural sugar and calories.
+When you remove the fiber from your fruit and vegetables, vitamins and nutrients, as well as large amounts of natural sugar and calories, are all you get.
 These aren’t the empty calories from soda, but they are calories nonetheless — and more calories than you probably realize.
 A juicing diet can lead to weight gain and an increased risk of diabetes.

-While some research has been completed on the juicing phenomenon, little scientific evidence has emerged that juicing provides an advantage.
-One study, in fact, proved just the opposite.
+While some research on the juicing phenomenon exists, little scientific evidence has emerged that juicing provides an advantage.
+One study proved just the opposite.
 Published in the American Journal of Epidemiology, the study showed that juice drinkers (two or more servings a week) were 29 percent more likely to develop diabetes, not far from the 42 percent of soda drinkers.

 Finally, don’t go all in.
 Juicing is best when you use it to supplement, not replace, your existing diet.
 You can get all the benefits of juicing while eating a regular, balanced diet.

-Dr. Shawn Khodadadian is a New York City Gastroenterologist that provide more information on juicing and it’s effects on the digestive system.
+Our doctors are board-certified New York City Gastroenterologists that provide more information on juicing and its effects on the digestive system.
 Book an appointment today.